backstage/community/project-areas/Maintainer-Guidance.md

 merged as is.
 This is both to clarify to the author that the pull request is not ready to be merged, but also to update the status of the pull request in the pull request review board, more on that below.
-If you simply want to contribute to a discussion in the pull requests you can leave a regular comment.
+If you simply want to contribute to the discussion in a pull request you can just leave a regular comment.

 Even though a pull request may only change code owned by a single project area, it may indirectly affect other project areas or the project as a whole.
 If this